The king of assists: Dazzling De Bruyne shows why new contract is Pep's priority | Goal.com

 A notoriously relaxed character, the attacking midfielder shrugged off last month's surprise penalty miss against title rivals Liverpool – as well as a request from Riyad Mahrez to take the spot-kick – and sent the goalkeeper the wrong way for only his second goal of the season.

-De Bruyne had been one of the players that suffered most from the lack off a pre-season and hectic start to the 2020-21 campaign that also featured four appearances for Belgium.
+De Bruyne had been one of the players that suffered most from the lack of a pre-season and hectic start to the 2020-21 campaign that also featured four appearances for Belgium.

 Consequently, Pep Guardiola lowered the intense demands on his star man and, helped by the early qualification for the Champions League, the 29-year-old was rested for recent European games at Olympiacos and Porto.